Tag Archive: samatha

 Stillness Heals Everything

-As I’ve said before, meditation can be summed up in one sentence: ‘Meditation is the skill of being still.’
-The stillness I’m speaking of is not the comatose stillness we can find ourselves… Continue reading
+Meditation can be summed up in one sentence: ‘Meditation is the skill of being still.’
+The stillness I’m talking about is not the semi-comatose stillness we’re in when watching TV, nor is it… Continue reading

 Clearing Away The Crud

-Hi Roger, Sometimes when I’m meditating and my mind is running away with itself and I find myself sitting with my mind all over the place.
-But I’ve noticed during these times, though… Continue reading
+Hi Roger, Sometimes when I’m meditating and my mind is running away with itself, I find myself sitting with my mind all over the place.
+But I’ve noticed during these times, just sitting… Continue reading

 Letting Go of Tranquility

 I’m sorry I’ve been absent for a while, but I’ve been working on my novel, “The Sweet Burn of Emptiness”.
-It’s taken eight years for me to get to this final draft, so… Continue reading
+It’s taken eight years to get to this final draft, so right now… Continue reading

 What Is The Void?